AsadQaisar/Project-ATM/README.md

 ## How to Run

 1. Edit Connection String:
-   Open `App.config` and update the connection string with your SQL Server details.
+   1. Open `App.config` and update the connection string with your SQL Server details.
+   2. Create Database.
+   3. Run.